-Guidelines published by the National Institute for Health and Care Excellence (NICE) set out best practice for treating patients with epilepsy.
-These include recommendations that people having a first seizure should be screened and referred to a specialist, helping to establish early diagnosis of epilepsy.
-I am glad that NICE is in the process of updating these guidelines to ensure that they remain consistent with new evidence regarding epilepsy.
+NICE recommends that people having a first seizure should be screened and referred to a specialist, helping to ensure earlier diagnosis of epilepsy.
+I am glad that NICE has now updated this guidance to ensure that it remains consistent with new evidence about epilepsy.

-I absolutely understand the concerns and anguish of patients and their families who suffer on a daily basis and are seeking treatments to ease their symptoms.
+I absolutely understand the concerns and anguish of patients who suffer with epilepsy and are seeking treatments to ease their symptoms, and their families.
 The decision whether to prescribe an individual with medicinal cannabis is not a political or financial decision, but a decision by a medical expert, who will have considered whether it is the most effective treatment based on an individual’s particular condition.
-NHS England has published a review which is aimed at assessing the barriers to prescribing cannabis-based medicinal products where it is safe and clinically appropriate to do so.
-I was delighted to learn that steps have been taken to help ensure people with prescriptions for cannabis-based products for medicinal use do not have their treatment delayed or interrupted, by altering import restrictions.
-This is a most welcome step towards improving the supply of cannabis-based medicinal products.

 To inform clinical decision making, more robust research will be required on higher numbers of patients to develop evidence on the impact of medical cannabis on outcomes.

 Recent work by NICE found that current research in this space is limited and much is of low quality.

 That is why it is positive that the Department (through the National Institute for Health Research) will be supporting two randomised control trials into epilepsy in adults and children.
 I understand that the trials will commence soon and results will be published following the completion of the trial and findings have been peer reviewed.